Quality score: What it is and why it matters

 The Bing Ads quality score shows you how competitive your ads are in the marketplace by measuring how relevant your keywords and landing pages are to customers' search queries and other input.
 The quality score can range from 1 to 10, with 10 being the highest.
 You can see the quality score on the Keywords, Campaigns, and Ad groups tabs on the Campaigns page.

 Use your quality score to help determine where to focus your optimization efforts and improve your ROI.
-You'll find information on how to do this in Improve your quality scores to improve performance.

 Your quality score is based on search traffic for the previous 30 days on Bing and Yahoo owned and operated sites.